kids-first/kf-cbioportal-etl/COLLABORATIONS/openTARGETS/README.md

 ### Run as standalone
 1. Download from https://github.com/PediatricOpenTargets/OpenPedCan-analysis the `analyses/pedcbio-sample-name/pedcbio_sample_name_col.R` or run from repo if you have it
-1. Run `Rscript --vanilla pedcbio_sample_name_col.R -i path-to-histologies-file.tsv -n path-to-cbio-names.csv -b Methylation`
+1. Run `Rscript --vanilla pedcbio_sample_name_col.R -i path-to-histologies-file.tsv -n path-to-cbio-names.csv -b 'Methylation,Phospho-Proteomics,Whole Cell Proteomics,miRNA-Seq'`
 OR
 ### Run in repo
 1. Either run an interactive docker or using your local R, and ensure to mount a volume that will have the repo and whatever input histologies file you end up using, i.e. `docker run -it --mount type=bind,source=/home/ubuntu,target=/WORK pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest /bin/bash`